bytefish/bytefish.de/blog/bookmarks_blogs_and_software_design.md

 * [Angular - Tour of Heroes](https://angular.io/tutorial)

 Honestly, as a developer being proficient in various programming languages it was quite a frustrating fight to get "comfortable" with the JavaScript ecosystem.
-Visual Studio Code makes it a little less painful though.

 But it's not only the [JavaScript] ecosystem, but the modern Frontend stack in general: [webpack], [npm], [CSS], [SCSS], [JavaScript], [TypeScript], ...